5 Wedding Expenses That Are Tax Deductible

 1. If you have a charity registry.

-By linking your wedding registry to a charity through The Knot Newlywed Fund your chosen organization will receive a donation for every wedding gift your guests purchase—or you could ask for donations to a specific cause in lieu of all gifts.
+By linking your wedding registry to a charity through The Knot Gifts Back your chosen organization will receive a donation for every wedding gift your guests purchase—or you could ask for donations to a specific cause in lieu of all gifts.
 We work with a national nonprofit organization called Just Give to pre-screen affiliate charities and make sure donations reach your chosen organization, making you potentially eligible to receive charitable deductions.